petersieg/wii_homebrew/README.md

 * asteroids - From: https://github.com/flightcrank/asteroids - GPL2 - Did not allow/hit last asteroid?
 Unfinished game play.
 * breakout - From: https://github.com/uncleBlobby/breakout-c - No live lost code.
 Unfinished game play.
 * See also: https://github.com/petersieg/wii-bhspitmonkey - need wiisprite lib!
+* brandy - grafic basic interpreter using sdl
+* pom1 - apple 1 emulator using sdl
+* minivmac - classic mac emulator using sdl2 - you need to supply rom and boot image(s).
+* vecx - vectrex emulator with sound using sdl2

 (Pong is maybe also coming from: https://github.com/flightcrank/pong)